Oops! Sorry!!

 And she does that with the understanding that we all have a deep desire to know and return to our most authentic selves – at work, home and within.

-As a keynote speaker, mindfulness instructor, and values expert she engages audiences and teams all over the world with her authentic style of facilitation, coaching and empowerment.
+As a keynote speaker, mindfulness instructor, and values expert, she engages audiences and teams all over the world with her authentic style of facilitation, coaching and empowerment.
 Her recent awards include, “Circle of Excellence”, “Innovator of the Year”, “Top 100 Women”, “Civic Engagement Leader” and “Leading Women”.
 She has also been recognized as a leading expert by The Washington Post, The Huffington Post, Forbes, The Wall Street Journal, NBC, CBS, FOX and more.
+She has worked with Netflix, Accenture, Johns Hopkins, Lockheed Martin, UPS, Tyson Foods, and Fortune Magazine, to name a few.

 As the author of “Permission to Be Human: The Conscious Leader’s Guide to Creating Values-Driven Culture”, her personal life’s mission is to create spaces where voices are heard, stories are released, and alignment is ignited.